 - organising and planning;

-- constructing an argument.
+- th ability to construct an argument.

 You may also be able to offer subject-specific knowledge, including topics such as genetic and biological traits, globalisation and society, an understanding of how cultures function and their common traits, and the importance of language and power.